AgentSync raises $4.4M for its insurtech compliance service – TechCrunch

 The idea for the company was born from Sabharwal’s time at Zenefits.

-Sabharwal was an early-employee at the infamous startup.
-To hear the AgentSync co-founder tell the story, Zenefits grew at an inhuman clip, scaling from 100 employees when Sabharwal joined to over 1,700 a year later.
+Sabharwal was an early employee at the infamous startup.
+To hear the AgentSync co-founder tell the story, Zenefits grew at an inhuman clip, scaling from 100 employees when Sabharwal joined to more than 1,700 a year later.

-During its period of hyper-growth, reporting later uncovered, Zenefits did not sufficiently appreciate that it operated in a highly-regulated industry.
+During its period of hyper-growth, reporting later uncovered, Zenefits did not sufficiently appreciate that it operated in a highly regulated industry.
 The resulting compliance mess forced co-founder Parker Conrad from the company, with former Yammer boss David Sacks taking the reins to clean house.

 At the time of his takeover, TechCrunch reported that Sacks wrote to Zenefits staff that “compliance is like oxygen,” and that without the company would “die.”

-Conrad got fined by the SEC, Zenefits cut staff, and had to re-value itself.
+Conrad got fined by the SEC, and Zenefits cut staff and had to re-value itself.
 Sacks eventually left the company.
 But behind the headlines Sabharwal described work to rebuild Zenefits in a more compliant fashion from the inside-out.
 Part of those efforts, he said in an interview, was building software that helped track agent compliance, a project that Zenefits later open-sourced and released.

 TechCrunch covered the release at the time, writing that Zenefits had built “a licensing compliance app it created in-house to ensure its sales people are properly licensed to sell insurance in a given state available for free to anyone to download from the Salesforce App Exchange.”